lila-papazian/lila-papazian/README.md

 - 👋 Hi, I’m @lila-papazian
 - 👀 I’m interested in React, Typescript and AI.
 On the other side, I love learning about UI/UX design, and animations that enhance the user experience.
-- 🌱 I’m currently learning Figma!
-- 💞️ I’m looking to collaborate on basic design projects.
+- 💞️ I’m looking to collaborate on UI/UX projects.
 - 📫 How to reach me: send me an email to lilapapazian@gmail.com

 <h3 align="left">Languages and Tools:</h3>